ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 The default links (unless using the archive_links option) are filter based links which use your shop page, if you have not setup and assigned a shop page (which is usually done during WooCommerce installation but can also been done later via the WooCommerce status section) then your links may not work as it relies on the shop page existing and being assigned as the shop page in WooCommerce.

+= min_price and max_price are not working? =

+These are filter based and therefore require the archive_links option to be 0.

 = Can I use it in a page/post/widget/etc? =

 Yes, you can use the shortcode anywhere in WordPress where you can normally use shortcodes.